IsoPhase-security/IsoPhase/README.md

 # **IsoPhase**
 This is the IsoPhase project page.
 Source code and contents that we was not able to cover in the paper due to the page limit are placed here.
 ## List of TensorFlow APIs
+In section 10, we mentioned that we could not put the whole list of categorized TensorFlow APIs due to the paper limit.

 `TF API` contains the full list of TensorFlow API categorization.
 ## **Quick Start**
 [simple demo](https://github.com/IsoPhase-security/IsoPhase/tree/main/demo)